 Compassion isn’t just about relieving suffering.
 Compassion requires us to find balance between competing needs and it encourages us to enjoy life together.

-One of the reasons we’re seeing so much divisiveness today, is that to use the core values well, we need to use them in balance.
+One of the reasons we’re seeing so much divisiveness today, is that people think they are acting with good values, but they aren't using their core values in balance with each other.
 You can use too little of a value, but you can also have too much of a good thing.
-As Aristotle explained, we need to know how to use the right amount of a virtue, in the right way, for the right motive.

-For example, most of us would agree it’s not moral to degrade others.
+Most of us would agree it’s morally wrong to degrade others.
 Yet today, some groups have so much respect for their own cause and ideology, that they are willing to act in a degrading, and even aggressive way toward people who don’t agree with them.
 That’s using too much respect to justify disrespect.
+People may have so much respect for their own ideology that they are willing to ignore the truth, act irresponsibly, or refuse compassion to people they don’t agree with.
+(Read more in this free chapter: What is Respect?)